IBMDeveloperUK/Cognitive-Moderator-Service/README.md

 ibmcloud wsk action update WatsonModerator functions/bot_moderator_function.py --param-file params.json --kind python:3.7
 ```

-Now you can login to IBM Cloud and see the function by going to `IBM functions`, click `Actions`.
+Now you can login to IBM Cloud and see the function by going to `IBM functions` in the left side-panel (if it doesn't show you can click the hamberger button at the top-left), click `Actions`.
 You should see the function in the list of functions in this page.
 ![](doc/source/images/ibm-cloud-functions.png)

 * Expose the function so that it can be accessed using an API

-1. Click the `APIs` from the IBM Cloud Functions page and click  `Create Managed API`.
+1. Click the `APIs` from the IBM Cloud Functions page and click  `Create Cloud Functions API`.
 ![](doc/source/images/create-api.png)

 2. Provide `API Name`, `Base path for API`